Updated: Aug 16

 Emmer/Farro - Emmer was one of the first grain to be domesticated in the Fertile Crescent and, centuries later, was a part of the daily regiment for the Roman armies.
 After largely disappearing (it was abandoned for durum wheats that are easier to mill) it experienced a resurgence in popularity in the early 1900s.

 The brief history shows where the major grains in my bread come from.
 This list is not exhaustive by any means!
-You’ll also find some malted barley here and there, as well as porridge (made from farro and white sonoran) whole oats and semolina!
+You’ll also find some malted barley here and there, as well as porridge (made from farro and white sonora) whole oats and semolina!
 I’ve also recently found a new source for sustainably grown, heritage masa that I’m experimenting with.
 It makes AMAZING tortillas and I’m hoping to roll out a blue corn cornbread soon.

 To this up (for anyone still reading), I’m including which flour(s) I use in my regular bread offerings:

-Sourdough Levain - Bread flour, malted barley, rye
+Sourdough Levain - Rouge Bordeaux, farro, rye

-Sourdough bread - Bread flour
+Sourdough bread - Rouge Bordeaux

-Maple Oat sourdough - Bread flour, rye
+Maple Oat sourdough - Rouge Bordeaux, rye

 Brioche (coming soon) - White Sonora